 L.E.A.P.
 L.E.A.P.
 Director: Colleen Abbott 573-392-6364 ext.
 7

-Before School Services: This is a great way to get daily help and is provided by a 21st Century Community Learning Center Grant.
-Students DO NOT have to be enrolled in the LEAP program to utilize the before school LEAP services.
-Attendance is optional every day from the first to the last day of school.
-This help is available from 6:50 a.m. to 7:47 a.m. in the commons.
+Before School Services: This is a great way to get daily help with homework or a time for students to work on group work or socialize with activities like board games/chess.
+Attendance is optional every day from the first to the last day of school, but enrollment is required.
+This service is available from 6:45 a.m. to 7:47 a.m. in the commons.
 Parents are to drop students off at the marquee at the back of the building.
 During this time, students can work on homework or group projects, study, and/or read.
-Calculators, paper, and pencils are available for student use.
 Students sign in when they enter the commons.
+Students walk in the gym before 7:20 and then head to the commons.

-Afterschool Program: LEAP is an afterschool program for grades 1-8.
+Afterschool Program: LEAP is an afterschool program for grades PK-12.
 It meets immediately after school until 5:45.
-It is meant to be an enrichment program for the students.
-It can include robotics, self-defense, nutrition, hunter safety, rocketry, and other classes.
-It is also a time to complete homework and get in some needed time for reading.
+LEAP follows the 21st Century Community Learning Center model as both an academic and enrichment program for students.
+Activities at EMS may include robotics, nutrition/cooking, hunter safety, career exploration, orienteering, archery, and many more based on student interest.
+Each day provides time for reading, homework help and enrichment.
 A snack will be provided daily at the beginning of LEAP, and dinner will be served (free of charge) at the Upper Elementary just before the students head home.
-Bus transportation will be provided, or parents may pick up their child before dinner at the middle school at 5:00 or after dinner at the Upper Elementary at 5:45.
-Sign up as soon as possible, or contact Mrs. Abbott to reserve your child's spot in the program
+Parent pick-ups are available at 4:30 or 5pm or after dinner at the Upper Elementary at 5:45.
+Neighborhood bus transportation is also available.
+Enrollment sheets are available in the EMS office or at https://eldonmustangs.org/eldon-leap/